U.S. Sen. Kyrsten Sinema of Arizona leaves Democratic Party, registers as independent - NewsBreak

 “We understand that her decision to register as an independent in Arizona does not change the new Democratic majority control of the Senate, and we have every reason to expect that we will continue to work successfully with her,” Jean-Pierre said.

-She also noted that with Sinema’s help, Democrats in Congress have passed several historic bills and that “Democrats have made huge headway on delivering” for Arizonans.

-“However, Arizonians also need their voting rights protected and corporations to pay their fair share,” Terán said.
-“Unfortunately in those areas, Senator Sinema has fallen dramatically short leaving Arizonans behind.”

-The post U.S. Sen. Kyrsten Sinema of Arizona leaves Democratic Party, registers as independent appeared first on Tennessee Lookout .
+The post U.S. Sen. Kyrsten Sinema of Arizona leaves Democratic Party, registers as independent appeared first on Idaho Capital Sun .